Scheduled AI Prompts (Beta)

 **Scheduled prompt permissions**

-**Scheduled prompts run with the creator's permissions.** The AI uses the same data access, tool permissions, and role restrictions as the user who created the prompt.
+**By default, scheduled prompts run with the creator's permissions.** However, administrators with the **AI Run As** permission can configure a prompt to run as a specific user or API token instead.
+The AI uses the same data access, tool permissions, and role restrictions as the configured run-as user.
 This means:

-* The prompt can only access log types, alerts, and detections that the creator's role permits.
+* The prompt can only access log types, alerts, and detections that the run-as user's (or creator's) role permits.

-* If the creator's role permissions are later reduced, the prompt's capabilities are reduced accordingly — it will no longer be able to access data or perform actions beyond the creator's updated permissions.
+* If the run-as user's (or creator's) role permissions are later reduced, the prompt's capabilities are reduced accordingly — it will no longer be able to access data or perform actions beyond the updated permissions.

-* If the creator's account is deleted or disabled, the prompt is automatically disabled and marked as failed.
+* If the run-as user's (or creator's) account is deleted or disabled, the prompt is automatically disabled and marked as failed.

 * There is a limit of 100 scheduled prompts per user.